 So what’s the plan?

 We’ve taken what’s been working well and combined it with fresh ideas for things that haven’t been so successful.
 Our new network aims to expand access for AVTA users and provides service to new developments and destinations in the AV while preserving access to popular destinations AVTA already serves.
 The new network takes a layered approach to service, with more frequent service along major corridors connecting popular destinations and large trip generators, and less frequent local and community routes providing coverage to less-dense and residential areas of the AV while providing easy and direct connections to mobility hubs and more frequent service.
-Finally, an on-request layer is proposed to first operate together with and eventually replace routes 50, 51, and 52, where riders will have shorter wait times and direct connections to mobility hubs, where customers can request rides as needed through a smartphone app or by a phone call.
+Finally, an on-request layer is proposed to first operate together with and eventually, upon approval, replace routes 50, 51, and 52, where riders will have shorter wait times and direct connections to mobility hubs, where customers can request rides as needed through a smartphone app or by a phone call.

 Next steps include: